 Depending upon your answers to the above questions, as well as after doing a thorough workup to rule out problems such as polyps, your doctor will normally recommend the least invasive treatments available first.

-There are nasal sprays laced with steroids, antihistamine shots, and allergy shots, nasal irrigation techniques, pain killers, and treatments such as with a hot pack or a vaporizer.
+There are nasal sprays laced with steroids, antihistamine shots, and allergy shots, nasal irrigation techniques (you can find the best nasal sprays at https://serp.co/best/nasal-spray/, if this is something you were wanting to try), pain killers, and treatments such as with a hot pack or a vaporizer.
 But when push comes to shove, the next step is surgery.

 What does traditional sinus surgery involve?